 This will be determined by calculating the per capita sales tax yield per penny for each applicant.
+INCOG Staff will be confirming sales tax rates reflected on documentation provided by the Oklahoma Tax Commission.

 Local Effort - up to 10 points (5 points for tax rate; 5 points for match)